If I Pay Extra On My Car Loan Does It Go To Principal?

 Live-in-home support workers provide personal care for seniors and people with disabilities.
 Though these workers can be self-employed, the alternate minimum wage requirements apply only to those who work for a government-funded organization.

-By law, live-in support workers must be paid a prescribed minimum daily rate, which is currently $113.50 per day.
-However, due to the strict criteria that must meet to be classified as live-in home support workers, few are eligible for the minimum daily rate.
+By law, live-in support workers must be paid a prescribed minimum daily rate, which is currently $129.62 per day.
+However, due to the strict criteria to be classified as live-in home support workers, few are eligible for the minimum daily rate.
 Instead, their occupation is governed by general minimum wage rules.

 Are you a foreign worker?
 Learn about your rights and responsibilities as an employee.

 This worker category refers to individuals who live in an apartment building with eight or more suites and perform janitorial, caretaking, or management duties on the premises.
-Resident caretakers have a unique minimum wage that’s calculated on a monthly basis and is based on the number of suites in the building.
+Resident caretakers have a unique minimum wage that’s calculated monthly and is based on the number of suites in the building.

 Here is how the minimum wage has changed for resident caretakers over the years: